ska-telescope/ska-low-mccs-pasd/docs/src/developer/deploy.rst

 - **AttributeReadDelay**: Time to wait after writing an attribute before reading it again, in seconds
 - **PortStatusReadDelay**: Time to wait after setting port status before reading it again, in seconds
 - **PortPowerDelay**: Time to wait between setting each FNDH port, in seconds.
 Must be greater than PortStatusReadDelay
+- **SmartboxStartupDelay**: Time in seconds to wait after a smartbox is powered on before polling it.
 - **Timeout**: Communication timeout, in seconds
 - **LowPassFilterCutoff**: Low-pass filter cutoff frequency, in Hz
 - **FEMCurrentTripThreshold**: Current trip threshold for all FEMs, in Amps